 Cold Hardiness: Very cold hardy.

-Light Requirements: Full sun but will grow partial shade.
+Light Requirements: Full sun, but also partial shade.

 Roots: The roots are quite aggressive.